harvard-lil/website-static/app/_interviews/ian-milligan.md

 slug: ian-milligan
 image: ian-milligan.png
 bio: >
-  Ian Milligan is Associate Vice-President, Research Oversight and Analysis at the University of Waterloo, where he is also professor of history.
-He is the author of "Averting the Digital Dark Age: How Archivists, Librarians, and Technologists Built the Web a Memory."
+  <a href="https://www.ianmilligan.ca/" target="_blank">Ian Milligan</a> is Associate Vice-President, Research Oversight and Analysis at the University of Waterloo, where he is also professor of history.
+He is the author of <a href="https://www.press.jhu.edu/books/title/53671/averting-digital-dark-age" target="_blank">"Averting the Digital Dark Age: How Archivists, Librarians, and Technologists Built the Web a Memory."</a>
 date: 2025-02-10
-pull-quote: "People think it failed because of beautiful Renaissance paintings of marauding armies burning down the Library of Alexandria, but it fundamentally died because people stopped caring."
+quote-card: "I don't think there's a technological solution that's going to achieve that goal."
 custom-css: ['interview-series']
 ---